Shambhala Teachings

 Habitual ways of thinking and experiencing obscure the raw brilliance of the world we live in, and of our own genuineness and tenderness.
 Such habits are based in fear.
 We create a cocoon of habitual tendencies to mask our fear, which also covers over the liveliness of basic goodness.

-Mindfulness-awareness meditation exposes our fear and reveals the constructed nature of this cocoon.
+Mindfulness-awareness meditation exposes our fear and these habits and reveals the constructed nature of this cocoon.
 We could begin to see that it is possible to use that very experience of fear, and the awareness of such habits, as stepping-stones to waking up.
 This brings appreciation of our lives and the lives of others.
 It is the way of the gentle warrior.
 In this second weekend of the Shambhala Training program, precision and heedfulness in meditation practice is emphasized, along with working with obstacles that inevitably arise as we open further to our energetic experience.
-The confidence which comes out of such bravery, the bravery to face oneself, does not depend upon things going our way in life.
+The unconditional confidence which comes out of such bravery, the bravery to face oneself, does not depend upon things going our way in life.

 Chapters 4 and 7 of the book Shambhala: Sacred Path of the Warrior, particularly apply to Shambhala Training Level 2, as do Chapters 7 and 9 from the book Smile at Fear: Awakening the Heart of Bravery.
 These also apply to subsequent Shambhala Training levels.